Varanasi – The spiritual capital of India

 Buddhists worldwide look upon India as the land of the Buddha and a visit to this country means a pilgrimage to those places sacred to the memory of the Enlightened One. he delivered his first sermon, or in religious language, set in motion the wheel of Law (maha- Dharmachakra Pravartan).

 The Jantar Mantar observatory, constructed in 1737, is located above the ghats along the Ganges and is adjacent to the Manmandir and Dasaswamedh Ghats and near the palace of Raja Jai Singh of Jaipur.
-Jantar Mantar has a unique equatorial sundial which is functional and allows measurements to be monitored and recorded by one person.
+Jantar Mantar has a unique equatorial sundial that is functional and allows measurements to be monitored and recorded by one person.

-The residential place of Kashi Naresh (Former Maharaja of Varanasi) across the Ganges at Ramnagar houses a museum with the exhibits of palanquins, costumes, swords, sabers, etc. The fort at Ramnagar houses a museum displaying the Royal collection which includes vintage cars, Royal Palkies, an armory of swords and old guns, ivory work and the antique clock.
+The residential place of Kashi Naresh (Former Maharaja of Varanasi) across the Ganges at Ramnagar houses a museum with the exhibits of palanquins, costumes, swords, sabers, etc. The fort at Ramnagar houses a museum displaying the Royal collection which includes vintage cars, Royal Palkies, an armory of swords and old guns, ivory work, and the antique clock.

 The Ghats in Varanasi are world-renowned embankments made in steps of stone slabs along the river bank where pilgrims perform ritual ablutions.
 Steps in the ghats lead to the banks of Ganges, including the Dashashwamedh Ghat, the Manikarnika Ghat, the Panchganga Ghat, and the Harishchandra Ghat, where Hindus cremate their dead.
 Many ghats are associated with Hindu legends and several are now privately owned.